 Planned Parenthood Celebrates Key Affordable Care Act Milestone for Women’s Preventive Care

-GRAND RAPIDS, MI — Today, August 1, 2012, Planned Parenthood of West and Northern Michigan (PPWNM) celebrates a critical milestone for women’s preventive health under the Affordable Care Act (ACA).
-Specifically, the birth control benefit that begins going into effect today will start making birth control available at no cost to women, providing essential preventive care and easing the strain on household budgets.
+Washington, DC — This week Planned Parenthood celebrates a critical early milestone for women’s preventive health under the Affordable Care Act (ACA).
+Specifically, the birth control benefit that begins going into effect tomorrow will start making birth control available at no cost to women, providing essential preventive care and easing the strain on household budgets.

-“As a regional leader in women’s health care, PPWNM sees the need for affordable care every single day.
-The birth control benefit is critical for women and families — not just for their health but also for their pocketbooks,” said Kathy Humphrey, president/CEO of PPWNM.
-“For many of our clients birth control is a necessity.
-The preventive benefits that begin rolling out today will help ease the struggle for women who often must decide whether to pay for birth control or pay for textbooks, groceries, or gas for the car.”
+“As the nation’s leading women’s health care provider and advocate, Planned Parenthood knows firsthand how critical the birth control benefit is for women and families, not just for their health but also for their pocketbooks,” said Cecile Richards, president of Planned Parenthood Federation of America.
+“We see the need for affordable health care every single day.
+And for the one in five women who relies on Planned Parenthood at some point in her life, the preventive benefits that begin rolling out today will help ease the struggle of deciding whether to pay for birth control or pay for textbooks, groceries, or gas for the car.”

 The Affordable Care Act is the greatest advance for women’s health in a generation.
 As the benefits for women’s preventive care continue to roll out, millions of women will gain access to basic preventive care at no cost, including birth control, cancer screenings, well-woman exams, and screenings for diabetes and high blood pressure.
 Additionally, under the ACA, women will no longer have to pay more for health insurance than men and people can no longer be denied insurance coverage for pre-existing conditions like breast cancer, having a C-section, or being the victim of domestic violence.